 If you are an undergraduate student with a strong background in math, probability, and signals, and you are interested in exploring the world of research in video surveillance, biomedical imaging, wireless networking, network computing, control theory, etc., we offer a limited number of REU (Research Experiences for Undergraduates) scholarships.
-Please contact an ISS faculty member from the area you are interested in.
+Please contact an IDS faculty member from the area you are interested in.
 Undergraduate research funding is also available from various BU- and College-sponsored programs.

-If you are a prospective graduate student interested in one of the ISS research areas, and have a strong background in electrical and computer engineering, mathematics, probability, and algorithms, we encourage you to apply to the ECE graduate program.
+If you are a prospective graduate student interested in one of the IDS research areas, and have a strong background in electrical and computer engineering, mathematics, probability, and algorithms, we encourage you to apply to the ECE graduate program.
 The top-ranked PhD-program applicants are usually offered a Dean’s Fellowship, Graduate Teaching Fellowship or, in exceptional circumstances, a Research Assistantship in the first year of the studies.
-After the first year, after passing the ECE PhD qualifying exam, most candidates are offered a Research Assistantship by one or more ISS faculty members.
+After the first year, after passing the ECE PhD qualifying exam, most candidates are offered a Research Assistantship by one or more IDS faculty members.
 Usually, we do not offer fellowships or assistantships to MS students, but exceptional candidates are considered on a case-by-case basis.
 For details about the admission procedures, please visit the College of Engineering Graduate Admissions web site.